Shadrock/online-GIS-programming-course/Week_1/README.md

 ## Exercise 3 - Route distances
 Now that we have the lat/lon of each airport we can calculate the distance of each airline route.

 Calculating geographic distances is a bit tricky because the earth is a sphere (actually, it's an oblate spheroid).
 The distance we measure is the “great circle distance”.
-We’re not going to implement our own great circle distance function in Python here, instead you can download a Python file with a `geo_distance()` function from here.
+We’re not going to implement our own great circle distance function in Python here, instead you can download a Python file with a `geo_distance()` function (use the file `geo_distance.py` in this repo!).
 Feel free to have a peek at it if you like, but don’t worry about completely understanding it at this stage.
 There are two ways you can use this function:
 1. Place the file in the Notebook working directory and then import it as a Python module to use it (you can test it with the code below)

 ```python